 The sale price is often lower than you want

-As hinted at earlier, convenience comes with a cost.
+As noted earlier, convenience comes with a cost.
 Many cash buyers use a seller’s desire for convenience to leverage a lower price.
-For example, a study by Collateral Analytics reveals that iBuyer fees cost sellers about 13% to 15% of a home’s sale price.
+For example, a study by Collateral Analytics reveals that iBuyer fees, on average, cost sellers about 13% to 15% of a home’s sale price.
 These fees are significantly higher than real estate agent commission — which range between 3% and 6%.
-So, if your home sells to a cash buyer for $300,000, you’ll typically leave $30,000 on the table.
+So, if your home sells to a cash buyer for $300,000, you’ll typically leave $30,000 or more on the table.

 Because many cash buyers are flippers or investors, they don’t want to pay market prices.
 They prefer to take a “how low will you go” mentality when making an offer on your home.
 They plan on spending money on the house after they purchase it — fixing it up for a quick flip and as large a profit as possible.
 Plus, they know that some sellers are willing to sacrifice money in exchange for speed and convenience.

 Carson tells sellers, “Don’t give your home away to one of these [house-flipping] companies that’s offering you cash.
 They’re trying to make a profit and the way that they do it is they have to cut a deal.”
-In a hot market, an experienced agent can get you more.
+In most markets, an experienced agent can get you more.

 If you want the highest sale price possible, you’re better off selling to a family who plans to live in and love your home — not a flipper or investor viewing it with dollar signs.